The Flash Technique (Flash)

 I started treating trauma in 2006, and I wish I knew then what I know now.
 I was taught to think that exposure was required to treat trauma – you have to feel it to heal it.
 It turns out that that just isn’t true.
 Many if not most trauma can be painlessly and easily processed.
 If you come in specifically for this treatment, I will begin by asking you to identify a symptom that you think might be linked to a painful part of your history and/or a specific trauma memory that you know changed the course of your life and is driving symptoms.
 Once we agree on the memory or memories that seems to be generating the symptom, we will start the Flash process.
 I will ask you to turn your attention to something you find engaging and usually enjoyable, such as a positive memory, an activity you like (e.g. something you cooked the other day), a song (we can even play it from your phone), or a visualization.
 While you engage with this positive focus, I will periodically interrupt that focus with a “flash” to a momentary activity (usually eye blinks) that alerts your unconscious mind to get to work and process the painful memory.
 We will “flash” a few times and then I will check in.
 As long as things are moving, we repeat the process again.
 Often times, the memory is processed to completion in 10 or 15 minutes, with no distress experienced.
 Clients (and I) are amazed at how easily the trauma processes.

-I still can’t believe the impact one session made on my internal state!
+I still can’t believe the impact that one session of Flash made me!
 Flash helped me stop hating my body.
-We targeted my teenage years after identifying a traumatic event that drove years of disordered eating and self hatred.
-We targeted the “blur” of my terrible relationship with myself and after that session, the vast majority of my negativity towards my body was just gone.
-Upon reflection, I could see that my mind just didn’t go there and whatever was causing it was just gone.
+Working on the a traumatic event and the years of self hatred and disordered eating made a huge difference.
+After that session, the vast majority of my negativity towards my body was just gone.
+Upon reflection, I can see that my mind just didn’t go there anymore and whatever was causing that mental pattern was just gone.
 I can’t believe that something so simple and quick worked, but it did! – Flash client

 I have been doing flash at night when I can’t sleep!
 I figure out what memory is bothering me, and I go to a positive focus and occasionally remember to blink.
 I find that I can go back to sleep easily after that. -Flash client